Stand Out in a Sea of Freelancers: Your Brand

 To many clients, one freelance writer or editor (or another type of freelancer) seems just as good as another—unless you have a freelance brand and client-focused marketing messages.
 Then you’ll stand out in a sea of freelancers.

-With less freelance work and more competition in a recession, standing out is more important than ever.
+With less freelance work and more competition these days, standing out is more important than ever.

 Stand Out with a Freelance Brand